sbt/website/src/reference/00-Getting-Started/07A-Scopes.md

 `inspect Compile / fullClasspath` should therefore look the same as `inspect fullClasspath`.

-Try `inspect root / Zero / fullClasspath` for another contrast. `fullClasspath` is not defined in the `Global` scope by default.
+Try `inspect This / Zero / fullClasspath` for another contrast. `fullClasspath` is not defined in the `Zero` configuration scope by default.

 Again, for more details, see [Interacting with the Configuration System][Inspecting-Settings].